dawsonblack/UIP/src/main/resources/ISSUES.md

-            -make the error page adapt to any error code -it's trivially easy to break through the registration page -add little red asterisks next to required fields in register form Things you need to add:
+            -make the error page adapt to any error code -it's trivially easy to break through the registration page -add little red asterisks next to required fields in register form -you shouldn't be able to go to the login page unless you're not logged in Things you need to add:
         -make everything mobile friendly
         -add search by description